polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/4customchain.md

 Finally share the `customSpecRaw.json` with your all the other validators in the network.

-## First Participant starts a Bootnode
+## First Participant Starts a Bootnode

 You've completed all the necessary prep work and you're now ready to launch your chain.
 This process is very similar to when you launched a chain earlier as Alice and Bob.
 It's important to start with a clean base path, so if you plan to use the same path that you've used previously, please delete all contents from that directory.